JohnDN90/YiDashCamConcatenate/README.md

 the jpegoptim program.
 If set to True, you must specify the path to jpegoptim on your system in the jpegoptimPath variable.

+#### overwriteExistingVideo
+Controls the behavior of FFmpeg when the output file already exists.
+Setting to None causes FFmpeg to ask you if you wish to overwrite the file or not each time an existing file is encountered.
+Setting to True will automatically overwrite the file by passing the "-y" argument to FFmepg.
+Setting to False will automatically skip the file (not overwriting it) by passing the "-n" argument to FFmpeg.